BartoszPiotrowski/deep-equivalence/README.md

 # deep-equivalence

 ## Requirements:

 `Python 3.6.6` with `Tensorflow 1.10` package installed.
 If you have other versions, please, follow the instructions in `installation.txt` -- otherwise something may not work properly.

+*The repo contains 4 pretrained models you can query -- see the last section.
+If you want to reproduce the preparation of training data and training the models -- follow the next two sections.*

 ## Praparation of data for experiments: